- Where can I find the FLC's hours?

 If your question involves a library database, e.g. Factiva or EconLit, you can also visit the Reference and Research Desk at the library for assistance.

-For a complete list of all the databases and software available on the FLC’s computers, please refer to this listing.
+For a complete list of all the databases and software available on the FLC’s computers, please refer to our Databases page.

 If you’re having trouble accessing library resources, email firstname.lastname@example.org.
-You can also drop by the lab to connect with a Student Assistant or an IMI Librarian to discuss your issue(s).
+You can also drop by the lab to connect with a Student Assistant or the IMI Reference and Research Specialist to discuss your issue(s).

 Alternatively, you can email email@example.com as we may not be able to troubleshoot some issues.